Recipes Desserts

 Oranges in Cointreau Preparation

-1. Wash the oranges well, place them on a cutting board
+1. Wash the oranges well, and place them on a cutting board

 2. Peel and de-pith the oranges by first slicing the top and bottom off of the orange.
 Cut deep enough into the orange to unveil the flesh.

-3. Set the orange on its flat top or bottom and slicing off the peel around the orange.
-Use downward motions move along the curve of the edge between the orange pith and the flesh leaving small pieces of pith at first
+3. Set the orange on its flat top or bottom and slice off the peel around the orange.
+Use downward motions to move along the curve of the edge between the orange pith and the flesh leaving small pieces of pith at first

 4. Then you can trim the remaining pith until it is completely peeled, without a trace of skin.